junxit/us-congress-bills-117/metadata.md

 - 2022-04-26 — Mr. Grijalva moved to suspend the rules and pass the bill, as amended.
 - 2022-04-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4477-4478)
 - 2022-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2022-04-27 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 352.